Steps (pop group): 2011–2012: Reunion, The Ultimate Collection and touring

 Since the band's break-up, rumours had been circulating that they would reunite in one form or another.
-In 2009, Lee Latchford-Evans revealed that the band had been approached to perform a series of concerts.
+In 2009, Lee Latchford-Evans revealed that the Steps had been approached to perform a series of concerts.
 He hinted that a future reunion was possible, but said "it isn't the right time right now".

-In early 2011, rumours began circulating that Steps would reunite for a TV series and a one-off concert to mark the tenth anniversary of their 2001 split.
-The reunion was denied by band's members, including Claire Richards on her Twitter page.
+In early 2011, rumours began circulating that the group would reunite for a TV series and a one-off concert to mark the tenth anniversary of their 2001 split.
+The reunion was denied by band's members, including Richards on her Twitter page.
 Richards also announced on 9 July 2011, that a Steps reunion would be "silly", but she would "never say never".
 Contrary to these claims, just 12 days later, it was announced that Steps would be reuniting for a four-part Sky Living documentary, depicting their split and the interim years.
-The band would also release their Ultimate Collection, as well as potential new material.
+The group would also release their greatest hits album The Ultimate Collection, as well as potential new material.

 In a promo for the show each member revealed their true feelings, with Watkins sharing that he regrets the way it all ended but insisting: "If I were to revisit it and turn the clock back, I would probably have done it exactly the same way."
 Evans commented: "They took something away from three people that we loved and we didn't get a choice because certain people took that choice away from us and I think that is very unfair."
 Steps: Reunion premiered on Sky Living at 9pm on Wednesday, 28 September.